Deploy Software Quickly with PDQ Deploy

 Not a problem.

-Multi-step installs are supported in the Pro Mode version of PDQ Deploy.
+Multi-step installs are supported in the Pro and Enterprise modes version of PDQ Deploy.

 Another possibility is running a script following an install step.